Skip to content

 CESOP wants the member state where the payee is located.
 For SEPA, this is derived from:

 The two usually agree.
-They diverge in cases where a PSP serves customers across borders — for example, a Spanish PSP holding a French IBAN for a French resident.
-The CESOP guidance is to use the IBAN country code as the primary signal, but document the rule and apply it consistently.
+They diverge where a PSP serves customers across borders — for example, a PSP in one member state holding an IBAN issued in another for a resident there.
+The guidance is to use the account identifier’s country as the primary signal, but the point that matters operationally is: pick a documented rule and apply it consistently across every reporting period, because inconsistency between quarters is what triggers tax-authority queries.

 7. Validation gotchas